 A typical French breakfast is very simple and comprised of all or any combination of the following — traditional home-made French bread called “baguette”, “viennoiserie” known in English as pastries, such as croissants, pain au chocolate (a croissant with chocolate in it — yum!) or pain au raisins (croissant type pastry with custard and raisins in it), cereal and/or yoghurt or a fresh white cheese of the same consistency as yoghurt called “fromage blanc”, fresh fruits and jams, fruit juices and coffee, tea or hot chocolate.
 When in the heart of “farm” country, one might be offered a small selection of local cheese and French charcuterie which would be a selection of cold cuts.
 The breakfast description provided here is exactly the type of breakfast offered on all of our tours.
 If a hotel in Paris, another major city or the occasional country hotel offers omelettes, pancakes, hot sausages and/or bacon, this is not part of the typical French breakfast and has been added to the morning menu to attract non-French tourists.
 France does not have breakfast specific restaurants like what you would find in your home country.

 How should I tip my Off the Beaten Path guide(s)?

 Tipping in France is common.
-Gratuities to hotel staff, restaurant servers and baggage porters are included in your tour price.
-Gratuities to your tour guides/leaders and driver are ALSO included in your tour price.
+Gratuities to hotel staff, restaurant servers and baggage porters are not included in your tour price.
+Gratuities to your tour guides/leaders and driver are not included in your tour price.